 1985-2005: Career in Accounting.

-2006: I decided to spend more time with my family and also returned to my ceramics
+2006: I decided to spend more time with my family and returned to my ceramics

 2007-2011: Moved to the UK with my family

-2012-2015: Diploma for completing first two years of BA painting degree at OCA (UK)
+2012-2015: Diploma for completing first two years of BA painting degree at Open College Arts (UK)

-2017: Teach ceramics to children from disadvantaged backgrounds with learning disabilities and special needs
+2017: Teach ceramics at Sparrows Schools to primary and high school children from disadvantaged backgrounds with learning disabilities